Veridise/stellar-auth-macro/access-control-macros/docs/SECURITY.md

 # Security considerations

 While this macro helps prevent *accidental* access-control omissions, it does not eliminate all security risks.
-Developers and auditors should be aware of the following considerations.
+Developers and reviewers should be aware of the following considerations.

 ## Predicate correctness is critical

 Authorization predicates are user-defined and not validated by the macro.
 A flawed predicate (for example, checking the wrong storage key or using incorrect comparison logic) will still compile and execute.

 The macro guarantees *that* a predicate is called, not *that the predicate is correct*.

-## State-dependent predicates

-Predicates often depend on on-chain state (e.g. owner stored in contract storage).
-If that state can be modified within the same transaction or reentered through other calls, developers must reason carefully about ordering and reentrancy.

-The macro does not enforce reentrancy protection or state immutability.

 ### Initialization and front-running